top of page

 1. Rethink Exercise (Less Stress, More Strategy)

-If you’re doing intense cardio every day, you might be fueling the problem.
+If you're doing intense cardio every day, you may be fueling the very problem you're trying to solve.
+This doesn't mean stopping exercise - it means changing the type.

-Hard truth: More exercise is not always better - especially now.
+More exercise is not always better - especially right now.

 2. Eat to Stabilize Blood Sugar